dykstrom/jccbasic/README.md

 ## Using

 The standard library is not usable on its own.
-It is distributed with JCC.
+It is distributed with JCC as jccbasic.dll.

 ## Building